IGBlue/BrocadeSwConfig/README.md

 This project is a set of three programs designed to help configure Brocade Fibrechannel switches.

-A considerable amount of detailed work is required to define the alias, zone and configuratiion of these switches, particularly for new installations.
+A considerable amount of detailed work is required to define the alias, zone and configuration of these switches, particularly for new installations.
 The documentation describes the philosphy behind the programs and how they can be used to minimise errors when configuring the switches as well as reducing the amount of time required.

 Examples, taken from working environments, are provided to aid understanding.